 The more comfortable you feel in the car, the more fun you will have along the way!
 I’ve taken many long trips and I’m big on feeling my best, so I’m here to help you to plan well and minimize discomfort.

 This guide includes everything you need to know to survive a long road trip.
-Use the tips and advice to easily complete a 12 hour drive.
+Use my suggested road trip accessories and tips/advice to easily complete a 12-hour drive.

 Read on for my 6 top tips that create a relaxing, and comfy, road trip vacation.
 This article includes advice on what to wear, how to prepare the car, and what items to pack.
 I will also suggest things you can do on the ride to keep it enjoyable and relaxing!